merkoerner/Extraction-Pipeline-CJ-Payout-/README.md

   Folder: /files/incoming

-1) 	Monthly Manually Load files from FileZilla-SFTP to Google Drive (we split files manually into the corresponding subfolder depends on the publisher_id).
+1) 	Monthly Load files from FileZilla-SFTP to Google Drive (we split files manually into the corresponding subfolder depends on the publisher_id).
  Drive Path:   https://drive.google.com/drive/u/0/folders/1MIlXPDG09Df6QpKCVfK8JvyD1q_sVrGX

-2)	We Run Python script: “run_payout_dev.py” loading files from Drive to SQL tables.
+2)	Run Python script: “run_payout_dev.py” loading files from Drive to SQL tables.
 Before load data, the script truncates tables to avoid duplicating values.

 	Important for BI:
 	BEFORE run the python script we need to check in sql management studio (job activity monitor) the jobs: dwh_etl_an_payout & dwh_etl_an_last_3:  THEY MUST NOT BE RUNNING.
 Those files already exist in the history table, not in the raw (raw table is being truncated every time the python script runs) Reason: We always have the files in google drive.

-3)	Next step we move FileZilla files from SFTP incoming folder to SFTP processed folder.
+3)	Move FileZilla files from SFTP incoming folder to SFTP processed folder.

 4)	Load Data from drive to SQL tables: